aurelia/documentation/English/get-started.md

 What...is that JavaScript?

 Yes.
 Yes it is.
-In fact it's ECMAScript 7 (ES7), the next..next version of JavaScript which introduces many new features to the language.
+In fact it's ECMAScript 2016 (formerly ES7), the next version of JavaScript which introduces many new features to the language.
 Fortunately the Gulp file you downloaded above has you set up with [Babel](https://babeljs.io/), an amazing transpiler that allows you to write tomorrow's JavaScript and run it on today's browsers.
 Now you can use modules, classes, lambdas, string interpolation and more.
 Sweet!
 So, how do you create a _view-model_?
 You create a plain class and _export_ it to the framework.
 Piece.
 Of.
 Cake.

-> **Note:** You don't have to use Babel or even ES7 to write an Aurelia app.
-You can use languages like TypeScript and CoffeeScript...or today's browser language: ES5.
+> **Note:** You don't have to use Babel or even ES2016 to write an Aurelia app.
+You can use languages like TypeScript and CoffeeScript...or today's browser language: ES5 and ES2015.
 All you have to do is follow the language's standard pattern for creating classes and everything will work fine.
-We think ES7 is awesome though and hope you will consider it first.
+We think ES2016 is awesome though and hope you will consider it first.
 To learn more about the newest version of JavaScript including features like module exports and classes we recommend reading through [The Babel Learning Guide](http://babeljs.io/docs/learn-es6/).

 Ok.
 Now that we have a _view-model_ with some basic data and behavior, let's have a look at its partner in crime...the _view_.